With these easy-to-follow DIY decorative stepping garden stones, bring a little color to the back patio without needing any kind of lawn service.

 As it turned out, we realized I was allergic to bees after two not-so-pretty run-ins with yellow jackets.
 Needless to say that squashed my mowing the lawn days pretty quickly.

 Fast forward ten years later, and I still don’t mow the lawn.
 Mostly because I don’t have one.
 But even if I did, I wouldn’t do it.
 That’s where faux grass comes into play…

 I wanted to bring a little color and texture to the back terrace without needing any kind of lawn service.
 AND also, I didn’t want to have something else that I could potentially kill.

-Materials Needed To Make DIY Faux Grass Stepping Stones
+Materials and Tools Needed to Make Faux Grass Garden Stepping Stones

 Straight edge ruler (optional, just for ease of cutting)